42ity/fty-common/README.md

 ### Verbose mode
-For agent with a verbose mode, you can call the class procedure FtyLog::setVerboseMode() (or setVerboseMode(Ftylog* log) for C code) to change log system :
+For agent with a verbose mode, you can call the class procedure FtyLog::setVerboseMode() (or setVerboseMode(Ftylog* log) for C code) to change logging system :

-* It defined a console log with the log level TRACE with the default format or the format defined by the environment variable BIOS_LOG_PATTERN.
+* It set (or overwrites if existing ) a ConsoleAppender object with the TRACE logging level with default format or format defined by the BIOS_LOG_PATTERN environment variable.

 ### Utilities
 The following class functions test if a log level is included in the log level of the agent :